 “Yeah, you’re right.
 I find I hide behind the computer and communicate by emails because it is feels safer.
 What I am finding out in these last few days is that all I am doing is avoiding the situation instead of approaching it.
 These issues were not going away even if I wished they would.
 I just wasted time procrastinating.
 I need to be more pro-active in my communications starting now.”

-Mary looked at her manager and he spoke, “So they know it’s not our fault.
+Mary looked at her manager and he said, “So they know it’s not our fault.
 It was not clear in your text, so we thought we were walking into a firing squad.”

 “No, he is aware of their error so we shouldn’t really bring it up tomorrow.
 We are to brainstorm potential options and have them decide.”

 “In that case, both Mary and I will be on the call.
 Just send over the invite.”

 “Great, thanks so much!”

 Moral of the Story

 The best way to communicate is to talk to the person.
 Technology has given us emails, texts, and voice messaging making us less inclusive.
 We use them as a crutch and do not even realize it.
 The best way to communicate is still by talking either in person, facetime or on the phone.